Tim Riggins: Characterization

 In season 1, Coach Taylor's wife discovers that Tim has been struggling academically and had been asking his schoolmates (especially the rally girls) to do his assignments for him.
 She pairs him up with Landry, who subsequently finds out that Tim has difficulty reading and writing (presumably dyslexia).
-Landry reads that week's assigned reading Of Mice and Men out loud to him and it is shown that Tim can comprehend the material better and even scored a B− on his assignment.
+Landry reads that week's assigned reading Of Mice and Men out loud to him, and it is shown that Tim can comprehend the material better and even scored a B− on his assignment.

 Tim and Jason drift apart for a while after Jason discovers that Tim has been sleeping with his girlfriend, Lyla Garrity, to cope with his guilt over Jason's accident.
-By season 3, they are on speaking terms again.
+By season 3, they are back to being friends and Tim is he one who accompanies Jason on his journey to New York; he is the last to bid Jason farewell.
 Through all the ups and downs, they remain almost unconditionally supportive of each other and are often seen helping one another out or coming to one another's rescue.

-Of the original main characters with whom he went to school, Tim is the only one who remains in Dillon when the show ended.
-Riggins also signs to play football at the fictional San Antonio State University, but after a short period of time, he decides that college is a waste of time for him and moves back to Dillon.
+Of the original main characters with whom he went to school, Tim is the only one who has stayed living in Dillon at the end of the series.
+Riggins signs to play football at the fictional San Antonio State University, but after a short period of time, he decides that college is a waste of time for him and moves back to Dillon.